ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 Major:
  1. Have more than one monster.
  2. Chase a little monster while a big monster tries to get you.
  3. Have the monster fall in quicksand.
  4. Require food in order to maintain energy.

- the _Minor_ ones are really easy and I will not bother, but I am really excited about the _Major_ ones as they have triggered some crasy ideas!
+ the _Minor_ ones are really easy and I will not bother, but I am really excited about the _Major_ ones as they have triggered some crazy ideas!

+I am already planning them!

 ## Rating of this task